Frequently Asked Questions

 Where is my certificate?

-Where do I find updated instructor materials?
+Where do I find updated training materials?

-If you have successfully completed the Train-the-Trainer course(s), you will have access to the Instructor Resources section of the website once the class has been processed, found under the Training tab at the top of the page.
+If you have successfully completed an ALERRT course, then you can find your training materials under the TRAINING tab > TRAINING RESOURCES on ALERRT’s homepage.
 Depending on which course you are certified to teach, you will find all of the downloads necessary to successfully deliver the course.

 These materials are automatically updated by ALERRT when new materials are available.